 Sporting injuries can also occur to the face in high contact sports such as football and basketball.
 A sports face mask is intended to protect a facial fracture or unstable facial injury during the game.
 They are effective in preventing further injury to the face and allowing your existing injuries to heal.

 Modelling to relieve the broken area and translate impacts to surrounding surfaces, a sports face mask created through the 3D printing process provides custom protection for a broken cheek, brow or nose.
 A 3D scan ensures the mask is customised to your individual face shape and fits perfectly around the unique contours of your face.

-For more information about all our sports injury treatment call us on 0330 100 1800.
+For more information about all our sports injury treatment and orthotics call us on 0330 100 1800.